Janet Jackson Reportedly Splits From Husband Wissam Al Mana Three Months After Giving Birth

 — Janet Jackson (@JanetJackson) April 6, 2016

-Refunds for sold tickets were returned in full to fans, with additional promises of the Unbreakable World Tour possibly restarting sometime in 2017 from Live Nation, who sponsored the excursion.
-To date, Jackson has never confirmed or denied any details regarding her actual return to the stage, but sources told E!
-News that her continued absence from the public eye had everything to do with caring for Eissa.
+Refunds for sold tickets were returned in full to fans, with additional promises of the Unbreakable World Tour possibly restarting sometime in 2017 coming from Live Nation, the entertainment group behind the excursion.
+To date, Jackson has never confirmed nor denied any details regarding her actual return to the stage, but sources told E!
+News that her continued absence from the public eye had everything to do with the joys of marriage and motherhood.

 “Janet and her husband began enjoying a low-key life split between Dubai and Qatar, citing far greater privacy than they could ever expect to get in the States,” the insider expressed.